mozilla/datazilla/README.md

 #Datazilla
 Datazilla is a system for managing and visualizing data.
 The fundamental unit of data display in the user interface is called a data view.
 Data views can display data in any number of ways: tabular or graphical.
 Data views can also send signals to one another enabling the user to maintain visual context across multiple graphical displays of different data types.
 Each data view shares a toolbar that abstracts navigation, data presentation controls, and visual presentation.
 A prototype of datazilla was first developed in an application called [bughunter] [1].

-This project includes a model, webservice, and web based user interface, and eventually it will support a local development environment.
+This project includes a model, web service, and web based user interface, and eventually it will support a local development environment.

 This is a work in progress and will likely see a number of structural changes.
 It is currently being developed to manage [Talos] [2] test data, a performance testing framework developed by mozilla for testing software products.

 ##Architecture
-At a top level datazilla consists of three components: [Model](https://github.com/jeads/datazilla#model), [Webservice](https://github.com/jeads/datazilla#webservice), and [User Interface](https://github.com/jeads/datazilla#user-interface).
+At a top level datazilla consists of three components: [Model](https://github.com/jeads/datazilla#model), [Web Service](https://github.com/jeads/datazilla#web-service), and [User Interface](https://github.com/jeads/datazilla#user-interface).

 ###Model
 The model layer found in [/datazilla/model](https://github.com/jeads/datazilla/tree/master/model) provides an interface for getting/setting data in a database.
 The datazilla model classes rely on a module called [datasource] [5].
 This module encapsulates SQL manipulation.
 All of the SQL used by the system is stored in a JSON file found in [/datazilla/model/sql](https://github.com/jeads/datazilla/blob/master/model/sql/graphs.json).
 There can be any number of SQL files stored in this format.
 The JSON structure allows SQL to be stored in named associative arrays that also contain the host type to be associated with each statement.
-Any command line script or webservice method that requires data should use a derived model class to obtain it.
+Any command line script or web service method that requires data should use a derived model class to obtain it.

 ```python
 gm = DatazillaModel('graphs.json')